 – Yale University School of Medicine

-We’ve been chatting with the director of the Director of Surgical Simulation at Yale University School of Medicine Dr. Hulda Einarsdottir, on how and why she made simulation training an integral part of her surgical curriculum.
+We’ve been chatting with Dr. Hulda Einarsdottir, the Director of Surgical Simulation at Yale University School of Medicine, on how and why she made simulation training an integral part of her surgical curriculum.

 VR simulator-trained students perform real surgery with more confidence, less operative time, and increased accuracy.